guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

   <div class="options-overview__item">
     <div class="circle circle--s circle--take-cash-in-chunks"></div>
     <h2>Take cash in chunks</h2>
-    <p>You can take smaller sums of money from your pot until you run out.</p>
+    <p>You can take smaller sums of money from your pot until you run out.
+Your 25% tax-free amount isn’t paid in one lump sum – you get it over time.</p>
     <p><a class="t-option" href="/take-cash-in-chunks">More on taking cash in chunks</a></p>
   </div>
   <div class="options-overview__item">